ayushpoddar/my-personal-site/content/posts/object-shapes.md

 > ℹ️ **Info**
 >
-> *To limit the scope of this post, we will assume that only instance variables are responsible in defining an object's attributes.*
+> *To limit the scope of this post, we will assume that only instance variables are responsible for defining an object's attributes.*

 ### Implementation of object shapes

 There is one global shape tree.
 The shapes form the nodes of the tree and the instance variables which create those shapes form the edges.
-There is one root shape which represents a basic object with default properties only.
+There is one root shape that represents a basic object with default properties only.

 Using the classes we defined above, consider a new instance of `Person`: